 Yoga Flow Running retreats are one of my proudest creations.
 They are a chance for runners, of any speed and distance, to experience several days of yoga, designed specifically for a runner’s needs.
 Plus, importantly, practising how to take the principles of yoga into their running.
-If you run, or want to start, take a look at the retreats, and the yoga for runners workshops.

 Yoga for Children and Young People